SachithRKA/Cell_Growth_Simulation/README.md

    - **Settings Section:** Allows users to adjust the time interval, row count, and column count.

 3. **Bacterial Growth Visualisation**
-   - The primary bacterial growth, called "Bacterial Growth Spread Over Time," is shown in blue.
+   - The primary bacterial growth, called "Growth Over Time" is shown in blue.
 Users can disable this visualization.
-   - An alternative view, "Bacterial Growth Pattern Expected," is shown in green.
+   - An alternative view, "Predicted Growth Pattern" is shown in green.
 Users can navigate through expected future and past grid states spread using the previous and next buttons.

 4. **Keyboard Shortcuts**
    - **Spacebar:** Start/Pause the simulation.